 Brumation is the reptile equivalent of hibernation; a period of time when they slow down, stop eating, and sleep for weeks on end.
 Wild reptiles evolved this ability to survive winter, so brumation typically starts in autumn and ends in spring.

-For western hognoses, brumation should last a minimum of 4 months, starting in November and ending at the end of February.
+For western hognoses, brumation should last about 3 months, starting in December and ending at the end of February.

-For eastern and southern hognoses, brumation should last a minimum of 3 months, starting in December and ending at the end of February.
+For eastern and southern hognoses, brumation should last about 2 months, starting in December and ending at the end of January.

 - Less active than usual

 - Remaining buried for weeks at a time